Amanda Huynh was on her way home on the school bus when she suffered an anaphylactic reaction on March 6, 2018. She died two days later in hospital.

-Amanda Huynh began to have an allergic reaction after eating part of a granola bar, according to a GoFundMe page her brother Dillon created to raise money for Amanda’s funeral and hospital expenses and to create awareness of the seriousness of food allergies.
-“Amanda bit into a granola bar that she usually ate, but this time she had a reaction,” wrote Dillon.
+The 12-year-old Georgia girl began to have an allergic reaction after eating part of a granola bar, according to her brother Dillon.
+“Amanda bit into a granola bar that she usually ate, but this time she had a reaction,” wrote Dillon on a Gofundme page to help with expenses and to raise awareness.

 In an interview with Allergic Living, Dillon, 19, said his sister had been diagnosed with peanut allergies and asthma at the age of 3.
 She had experienced four allergic reactions previously, “the last allergic reaction before this one was last year,” he said, but none had been this severe.

-Due to privacy laws, the Coweta County School System can’t give specifics of Amanda’s health emergency on March 6, but public information officer Dean Jackson confirmed to Allergic Living that the school bus driver brought the ailing girl to East Coweta High School in the tiny town of Sharpsburg, Georgia, after picking her and fellow students up at Lee Middle School, about two miles away.
+Due to privacy laws, the Coweta County School System can’t give specifics of Amanda Huynh’s health emergency.
+But public information officer Dean Jackson confirmed to Allergic Living that the school bus driver brought the ailing girl to East Coweta High School in the tiny town of Sharpsburg, Georgia, after picking her and fellow students up at Lee Middle School, about two miles away.

 According to WSB-TV in Atlanta, after biting into the bar on the bus, Amanda had begun to feel sick and was rushed to the high school, “where school nurses were able to treat her with an EpiPen until an ambulance arrived.”
 Dillon told Allergic Living that his sister always carried her asthma inhaler, however “Amanda had an EpiPen at a younger age but, as she grew older, she stopped carrying one.”